Workplace threat incidents can happen anywhere and at any time. Being prepared can make all the difference.

 Our training will help your employees and building occupants be prepared for such incidents, equipping them with practical skills and procedures to help maximise their chances of coming out of the situation unharmed.

-Lockdowns are usually initiated when an emergency situation exists within a building, or its immediate vicinity and it is unsafe to evacuate the building.
+Lockdowns are usually initiated when an emergency situation exists in or around a building, but it is unsafe to evacuate.
 Knowing when and how to lockdown a facility is essential to maximising the life safety of employees/occupants during a potential or actual dangerous incident.